 The plural form of uppercase letters does not require an apostrophe (e.g. "She got all As.").

 Dos and don'ts: Do's and don'ts?
 Incorrect.
 Do's and don't's?
 Incorrect.
 Dos and don'ts?
 Correct!

 APA capitalizes all words that are important and affect readers' understanding, those that are four letters or more, and verbs.
 Capitalize My Title can be a helpful tool, although its accuracy varies.
 You often need to capitalize four-letter words and two-letter verbs manually.

 - "From" and "with" should be capitalized.

-- Two-letter verbs such as “is” and “be” should be capitalized in a title and in subtitles (unless the subtitle is in sentence form, in which case it includes terminal punctuation).
+- Two-letter verbs such as "is" and "be" should be capitalized in titles and in headers.

-Note: APA allows for the capitalization of “major” words in titles and subtitles.
-While it isn’t technically incorrect to leave those words uncapitalized, it often looks better to capitalize them.
+Note: APA allows for the capitalization of "major" words in titles and headers.
+While it isn't technically incorrect to leave those words uncapitalized, it often looks better to capitalize them.

 - "Growing up Without a Father" vs. "Growing Up Without a Father"

 - "How to Find out If She Likes You" vs. "How to Find Out If She Likes You"